Info for Parents

 These are set annually by the Board of Trustees.
 Presently these are set at $35 per year or $10 per term, for 3 or more students it is $80 per year.
 This small contribution benefits your child, as it goes towards general school resources e.g. P.E. equipment, computer programmes, extra reading books etc.

-There are also paper and art fees which are $10 each which help pay for art and paper supplies.
+There are also paper fee of $12 and art fee of $10 each which help pay for art and paper supplies.

 Team 3 & 4 students also have a swimming fee.
 The cost of this is fixed annually.